sommerJY/DRSPRING/README.md

 ## Additional Data
 Due to the large file capacity, the necessary input files are provided through Google Drive.

-Link : will be prepared soon!
+Link : (This will be prepared soon)

 Unpack all downloaded data in `raw` directory for further procedure.